AdobeDocs/analytics-platform.en/help/guided-analysis/analysis-types/user-growth.md

 The query rail allows you to configure the following components:

 * **Events**: The event that you want to measure.
 Since this analysis type is user-based, a user can touch the event once within the set date granularity to be counted as an active user.
-You can include only one event.
+You can include only one event in a query.
 * **People**: The segment that you want to measure.
-You can include only one segment.
+You can include only one segment in a query.

 ## View types